 TRAINING AND EMPLOYMENT

-Traditionally disabled people tend to be in low grade and low paid jobs.
-This project is an attempt to challenge this and improve the quality of disabled peoples lives.
+Disabled people tend to be either unemployed or in low paid jobs.
+This project is an attempt to help disabled people build careers they can be proud of, improving their quality of life.

 The project is in four phases: